SamMajumder/YieldScapeUSA/README.md

 - **Dynamic Time Slider ⏳**: Adjust the time slider to view yield data for specific years, dynamically changing based on your data.
 - **Color-Coded Yield Values 🎨**: Yield values are color-coded for visual distinction between high and low yield areas.
 (Choropleth maps)
 - **Detailed Hover Information ℹ️**: Hover over a region to view detailed yield information, including state and county names alongside yield values.
+- **Admin Level Analysis 📊**: Visualize average yield trends over time with line plots, faceted by the first level of administrative division.
+- **Admin 2 Level Analysis 📈**: Explore the top 5 counties in terms of total yield with bar plots, faceted by the first level of administrative division.
+- **Customizable Color Palette 🌈**: Choose different color palettes for the line and bar plots to suit your visual preferences.

 ## 📊 Data